DataBiosphere/toil/docs/running/amazon.rst

     	(venv) $ toil launch-cluster my-cluster --nodeType t2.micro \
        	-z us-west-2a --keyPairName your-AWS-key-pair-name -w 3

-This will spin up a leader node with three additional workers all with the same type.
+This will spin up a leader node with three additional workers, all using t2.micro VMs.

 Now we can follow the instructions under :ref:`runningAWS` to start the workflow on the cluster.